U.S. saw second-most billion-dollar weather disasters on record in 2021

 Western drought and heat

-The year began with continued severe drought in California and the western U.S., which at the time expanded over almost half the West.
+The year began with continued severe drought in California, which at the time expanded over almost half the West.
 While dramatic improvement has since ensued due to prolific December snowfall, the drought would prove a slow-motion disaster that would wreak havoc on agriculture and severely impact the broader region’s economy.
 Numerous reservoirs dropped to record low levels.

 Excessive heat intensified the drought and, in many instances, blew past records.
 Death Valley soared to 130 degrees in July, considered by some the highest reliably measured temperature on record worldwide.

 While difficult to put a price tag on, the unprecedented late June heat wave in the Pacific Northwest was blamed for hundreds of excess deaths.
 It sent temperatures skyrocketing to 108 degrees in Seattle and 116 in Portland, obliterating records.
-Scientists concluded that that event was made at least 150 times as likely due to human-caused climate change.
+Scientists concluded that that event was made at least 150 times more likely due to human-caused climate change.

 NOAA pegged the cost of the western drought and heat at $8.9 billion, 2021′s fourth-most expensive event.